New Mission Planning Center boosts power projection at Travis AFB

 |0

-This work, New Mission Planning Center boosts power projection at Travis AFB [Image 3 of 3], by Kenneth Abbate, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New Mission Planning Center boosts power projection at Travis AFB, by 2nd Lt.
+Yasmeen Joachim Jordan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.